Company Logo - Home Link

 Digital lotteries are entered through an app or website.

-Some shows, like The Lion King, have their own lotteries, but most shows that do participate in lotteries do so through these websites: Broadway Direct, Lucky Seat, Telecharge, and TodayTix.
+Some shows, like The Lion King, have their own lotteries, but most shows that participate in lotteries do so through these websites: Broadway Direct, Lucky Seat, Telecharge, and TodayTix.

 For an in-depth guide on using the digital and in-person lottery systems, see our post, Broadway Show Ticket Lotteries.